joseph-penlap/joseph-penlap.github.io/_pages/about.md

 ## To do
 1. Google scholar icon on sidebar
-2. Get top links working
 3. TCE stuff to teaching sections
-4. Links on specific publication pages still underlined

-Part 2

 4. Visual Classifier page needs work, definitely excerpt at least
-6. Can I get the dates off of the code sections?
 7. Add a contact section
-8. Order talks by importance